infinitered/reactotron/docs/plugin-docs/plugin-track-global-errors.md

 ### React Native

-On React Native, it hooks `NativeModules.ExceptionsManager.updateExceptionMessage`.
-This is a message that occurs after the source map lookup for React Native.
+On React Native, it hooks `NativeModules.LogBox.addException`.
+This is an internal method that React Native uses internally to report errors to LogBox.
 It always calls the original function so it won't break anything internally.
 Your Red Box will still show.

 Because we're hooking a Facebook internal function, this is a bit fragile.
 We'll stay on top of any React Native upgrades that might cause problems should the API change.